SuleymanDemirelKazakhstan/diploma-project-april/README.md

 ## Risks
++ The protective actions of sites can complicate the parsing process.
++ Due to the large number of requests, access to the site may be blocked or restricted, which will not allow collecting all the information.
++ Parsers are configured for a specific page design, and websites periodically update their content, in which case parsing may not work on the updated page.
-Our project is being done during a pandemic and there is a risk that a participant from our team may get sick, at this time we will need to replace him or finish his work.
++ Our project is being done during a pandemic and there is a risk that a participant from our team may get sick, at this time we will need to replace him or finish his work.

 ## Future iterations